KrishnenduGhorui/Forecast-Demand-and-Supply/Documentation/Low Level Documentation/Modeling.md

 **Hyper parameter Tuning** -

 Grid SearchCV/ randomsearchcv doesn’t support ETS, TES,FBProphet model for hyper parameter tuning.

 So, to tune these models , manually model to be running on iteration using for loop on various parameters combination and select best parameters.

 And to tune sarima, autoarima is used.

-Stacking , XGBoost is supported by GridSearchCV.
+On Stacking , XGBoost is supported by GridSearchCV.
 So, tuning done through GridSerchCV.